 What kinds of situations, thoughts, or emotions trigger you to eat or not eat, exercise or not exercise?
 Do you snack under deadline pressure?
 Do you save most of your eating for when you get home from work?
 Are you grabbing a piece of candy every time you pass the receptionist’s desk?

 Once you have a firm idea of your eating and activity patterns, tailor your weight-loss plan to address those problem areas.

 The following strategies can help you troubleshoot and personalize your weight-loss plan to manage common workplace weight-loss roadblocks.

 The number of calories you need to eat each day and not gain weight depends on your activity level, age, and gender.
 To lose weight, eat fewer calories than you require and use more calories by increasing your physical activity.
-To help you discover the number of calories and the amounts of healthy foods you should eat each, go to the U.S. Department of Agriculture's My Pyramid website at mypyramid.gov.
+To help you discover the number of calories and the amounts of healthy foods you should eat each, go to the U.S. Department of Agriculture's Choose My Plate website at choosemyplate.gov/.

 Your daily calorie allowance should come from foods that supply the vitamins and other nutrients your body needs.
 Your eating plan should include a variety of vegetables and fruits, whole grains, lean meats, poultry, beans and low-fat or fat-free milk.

 Try to avoid foods that provide calories without nutrition.
 From the office goodie jar and impromptu birthday parties to vending-machine fare and leftover office-meeting food trays, workplaces typically offer a cornucopia of opportunities for unplanned eating and, thus, extra calories.